 First, is the fact that our faith is defined outside of ourselves.
 Hebrews 12:2 reminds us that Jesus is “the pioneer and perfecter of faith”.
 Our faith is not because of some highly emotional feelings, but instead because of Christ and what he has done.
 This idea is also found in Ephesians 2:8-9, where it tells us our salvations is a gift from God and not from ourselves.

-The Bible is littered with group or social conversion or miracle narratives.
+The Bible is littered with group or social conversion and miracle narratives.
 (One could argue there is a collectivistic undercurrent throughout the gospels and indeed much of the Bible, but I will perhaps mention some of the more blatant examples.)
-Households were converted in one instant.
+Whole households, for instance, were converted in one instant.
 There’s Cornelius’ household, and potentially his close friends too, who were all saved (Acts 10:24; 11:14); Lydia’s household were baptised together (Acts 16:14-15); and the jailer’s household came to salvation as a group (Acts 16:30-34).
 In Acts 8:4-8, Philip’s missionary efforts in Samaria seemed to lead to the conversion of most of a city.
 These all seem to be examples of people coming to faith within a group context.

 This too can be seen in the gospels.
 In all three tellings of the healing of the paralysed man (Matthew 9:1-8; Mark 2:1-12; Luke 5:17-26), there is a subtle detail that suggests this team-like quality to faith.
 Jesus sees their faith: the faith of the friends and of the paralysed man.
 The faith was shared between the five of them; the act of getting the paralytic before Jesus was a group effort and their faith was the group value that drove them to do it.